Cat Ballou: Plot

-Catherine "Cat" Ballou, a notorious outlaw, is set to be executed in the small town of Wolf City, Wyoming.
-Two banjo and guitar playing "Shouters", Professor Sam the Shade and the Sunrise Kid, sing the ballad of Cat Ballou and regale the audience with the tale of how she began her career of crime.
+Catherine "Cat" Ballou, a notorious outlaw, is set to be hanged in the small town of Wolf City, Wyoming.
+Two banjo- and guitar-playing "Shouters", Professor Sam the Shade and the Sunrise Kid, sing the ballad of Cat Ballou and regale the audience with the tale of how she began her career of crime.

 Some months prior, Catherine, then an aspiring schoolteacher, is returning home by train to Wolf City from finishing school.
 On the way, she unwittingly helps accused cattle rustler Clay Boone elude his captor, Sheriff Maledon, when Boone's Uncle Jed, disguised as a preacher, distracts the lawman.

 Arriving home at her father Frankie Ballou's ranch, Catherine learns that the Wolf City Development Corporation is scheming to take his ranch.
 Frankie's sole defender is his ranch hand, educated Native American Jackson Two-Bears.
 Clay and Jed appear and reluctantly offer to help Catherine.
-She hires legendary gunfighter Kid Shelleen to help protect her father from gunslinger Tim Strawn, the tin-nosed hired killer who is threatening him.
+She hires legendary gunfighter Kid Shelleen to help protect her father from gunslinger Tim Strawn, the tin-nosed hired killer, who is threatening him.

-Shelleen arrives and proves to be a drunken bum who is a crack shot only when he is inebriated.
+Shelleen arrives and proves to be a drunken bum, who is a crack shot only when he is inebriated.
 His presence proves to be useless, as Strawn abruptly kills Frankie.
 When the townspeople refuse to bring Strawn to justice, Catherine becomes a revenge-seeking outlaw, known as Cat Ballou.
-She and her gang rob a train carrying the Wolf City payroll, then take refuge in the desperado hideout "Hole-in-the-Wall".
-Shelleen is shocked to discover the legendary outlaw Cassidy is, now, a humble saloonkeeper in Hole-in-the-Wall.
+Her gang and she rob a train carrying the Wolf City payroll, then take refuge in the desperado hideout "Hole-in-the-Wall".
+Shelleen is shocked to discover the legendary outlaw Cassidy is now a humble saloonkeeper in Hole-in-the-Wall.

 The gang is thrown out when it is learned what they have done, due to Hole-in-the-Wall's continued existence being dependent on the sufferance of Wolf City.
 Strawn arrives and threatens Cat.
 Shelleen, motivated by his affection for Cat, works himself into shape.
 Dressed up in his finest gunfighter outfit, he goes into town and kills Strawn, then reveals he is Strawn's brother.

 Cat poses as a prostitute and confronts Sir Harry Percival, the head of the Wolf City Development Corporation.
 She attempts to force him into confessing that he ordered her father's murder.
 A struggle ensues; Sir Harry is killed, and Cat is sentenced to be hanged.
 With Sir Harry dead, Wolf City's future is hopeless, and the townspeople have no mercy for Cat.
 As the noose is placed around her neck, Uncle Jed, again disguised as a preacher, appears and cuts the rope just as the trapdoor opens.
 Cat safely falls through and onto a wagon, and her gang spirits her away in a daring rescue.